About

 I started my computer-related journey when I was 6, playing Commodore 64 games like Boulder Dash, Commando and Pitstop.

-After many games on the Commodore 64, Atari 1040 STe, PC 386, and PC 486, I started programming in Basic and Visual Basic 3.0, to be followed over the years by C, Perl, Ruby, Python, and Crystal.
-For school or unavoidable work assignments, I have also used languages like Logo, Oberon, Java, JavaScript, and Node.js.
+After many games on the Commodore 64, Atari 1040 STe, PC 386, and PC 486, I started programming in Visual Basic 3.0 and 4.0, followed over the years by C, Perl, Ruby, Python, Crystal, and Go.
+I have also used Logo, Oberon, Java, JavaScript, and Node.js.

 To date I have accumulated 25+ years of professional experience using, programming, managing, and documenting Unix and Unix-like systems on and off the Internet.
 I have worked on a number of software projects while holding volunteering, development, consulting, architecting, and/or management roles.